priyanshigoyal2801/FoodDelivery/README.md

 2. **Navigate to the Project Directory**: `cd myonlinemeals-frontend`
 3. **Open `index.html` in Your Browser**: Simply double-click the `index.html` file or open it with your favorite browser.

-## 🚧 What's Next?

-- **Backend Integration**: The backend is on its way!
-Once integrated, you'll be able to order meals for real.
-- **New Features**: Stay tuned for more exciting features and improvements.